Maria05-AI/java-oop-ticket-booking-system/README.md

 ## Project Evolution

-### OOP1 – General Booking System
+### 1. OOP1 - Online Ticket Booking System (Project1)
+- A console-based Java application for learning OOP concepts in a practical setting.
+- Features multiple user roles: Admin, Customer, Guest.
-- Initial implementation covering multiple booking domains (events and travel).
+- Supports booking for movies and travel events.
+- Stores data temporarily in memory using ArrayLists.
-- Focused on applying core Object-Oriented Programming principles.
+- Focused on implementing core OOP principles: Inheritance, Abstraction, Polymorphism.
-- Implemented multiple user roles and basic system functionality.
+- Folder: `Project1/`
+- UML diagrams included in `Project1/digram/`

-### OOP2 – Travel Booking System
+### 2. OOP2 - Traveling Booking System (Project2)
-- Enhanced version of the project with the scope narrowed to travel booking only.
-- Improved class hierarchy and system structure.
-- Added more advanced features and better code organization.
+- A GUI-based Java application for travel ticket booking (bus, train, flight).
+- Multi-user system: Passengers and Admins with separate interfaces.
+- Integrated with a database for persistent data storage.
+- Implements OOP, GUI, and Database concepts for real-world application.
+- Folder: `Project2/`
+- Includes UML diagrams, Use Case, Mapping diagrams in `Project2/digram/`
+- Overview PDF about the interface in `Project2/Overview about the interface/`

-## Key Features
+## Key Features in both
 - Role-based system design
 - Ticket booking and management
 - Improved class relationships and modular design